Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Alba Botanica includes only vegetarian ingredients, never artificial fragrances, phthalates, or parabens.

 Although it’s scent-free, the lotion contains potent natural extracts like shea butter, avocado oil, and aloe.
+We feel this is one of the best skin-care products out there.

 While cucumber and chamomile refresh the skin, glycerin draws in moisture.
 Then, natural fruit oils seal in the hydration.